-The model is further re-estimated by considering every single indicator of FD as seen in Table 4.
-Here, the negative and insignificant coefficient of domestic credit to the private sector indicates that it significantly influences economic growth in Malaysia in both the long- and short-run.
-Similarly, money supply is found to be insignificant in order to explain economic growth in the long- and short-run in the context of the Malaysian economy.
+The model is further re-estimated by considering every single indicator of D as seen in Table 4.
+Here, the negative and insignificant coefficient of domestic credit to the private sector indicates that it significantly influences economic growth in Malaysia in both the long- and short-run and short-run growth in the long- and short-run in the context of the Malaysian economy.